-The Sterling Water Department passed testing for lead and copper in the third quarter 2015 at Chocksett and Houghton Schools and fourth quarter 2015.
-Currently no home sites testing above the MCL for lead.
+The Sterling Water Department passed testing for lead and copper in the third quarter 2016 at Chocksett and Houghton Schools and fourth quarter 2016.
+Currently one home site tested above the MCL for lead.
 Tested homes were built between 1983-1985 when at that time lead core solder was allowed for interior plumbing.
 The Water Department sampling for the schools were taken at the bubbler and kitchen at the respective schools for lead.
-The results were Chocksett bubbler < .001, kitchen < .002.
-The Houghton bubbler < .001, kitchen < .001 with an action level .015.
+The results were Chocksett bubbler < .003, kitchen < .002.
+The Houghton bubbler none detected, kitchen none detected with an action level .015.
+Testing for VOC's (Volatile Organic Contaminant) in 2016 results none detected .
+Testing for SOC's (Synthetic Organic Contaminant) in 2016 results were satisfactory.